ILLIXR/proclamation/README.md

 A tool for building CHANGES/NEWS files from fragments.

 Inspired by [towncrier][], but completely language-agnostic and markup-agnostic.
-(The default template uses markdown, but all formatting is controlled by Jinja2 templates so you can change that as desired.)
+(The default template uses Markdown, but all formatting is controlled by Jinja2 templates so you can change that as desired.)

 Maintained at <https://gitlab.com/proclamation/proclamation>